Fred Thompson: Acting career

 Thompson signed an agreement to be represented as an actor by the William Morris Agency.
-In 2009, he returned to acting with a guest appearance on the ABC television series Life on Mars, and as William Jennings Bryan in the TV movie Alleged, based on the Scopes Monkey Trial.
-Thompson portrayed Frank Michael Thomas in the CBS series The Good Wife.
-Thompson also had roles in Disney's Secretariat and the horror film Sinister.
+In 2009, he returned to acting with a guest appearance on the ABC television series Life on Mars, and as William Jennings Bryan in the TV movie Alleged (2010), based on the Scopes Monkey Trial.
+Thompson portrayed Frank Michael Thomas in the CBS series The Good Wife, based on himself.
+He also had roles in Disney's Secretariat (2010) and the horror film Sinister (2012).
 In 2014, he appeared in the film Persecuted, focusing on religious freedom, government surveillance, and censorship.

 Radio career

 On March 2, 2009, he took over Westwood One's East Coast noon time slot, hosting the talk radio program The Fred Thompson Show, after Bill O'Reilly ended The Radio Factor.
 It was co-hosted for a time by his wife, Jeri.
 Thompson's final show for Westwood One was aired on January 21, 2011.
 Douglas Urbanski took Thompson's place in the Westwood One syndication lineup.